No fig sheet for personel

 If you want to do successful HR marketing, you should first get to know your target group correctly and respond to your wishes.
 Many expensive social media campaigns are in trouble.
 The study states in the end:

-High potentials are in short supply in the future, at the same time decreases their loyalty to an employer.
-The balance of power shifts and executives must respond to the needs of individual high potentials and customize their leadership style.
+In the future, high potentials will be in short supply, and at the same time their loyalty to an employer will decrease.
+The balance of power is shifting and executives have to respond to the needs of individual high potentials and adapt their leadership style individually.

 This is exactly what many companies have not yet understood, as some rather senseless actions have shown in the past.
 Maybe they should just listen to the young people?